-- The challenge of implementing the multitude of security requirements is magnified due to the decentralized nature of the division.
-While the decentralization enables each department within the division to operate independently to meet research and clinical practice goals, the decentralization also causes challenges when defining and aligning cybersecurity objectives.
+- The challenge of implementing the multiple security requirements is magnified due to the decentralized nature of the division.
+While that enables each department to operate independently to meet research and clinical practice goals, the decentralization also causes challenges when defining and aligning cybersecurity objectives.

-- BSD and their consultants established a team of cybersecurity engineers and Cybersecurity Framework subject matter experts, and BSD security analysts to implement the Framework.
+- BSD and its consultants established a team of cybersecurity engineers, Framework subject matter experts, and BSD security analysts to implement the Framework.

-- During Stage 1 Current State, the team reviewed existing policies and practices to define the current state of BSD’s cybersecurity program.
+- During Stage 1, the team reviewed existing policies and practices to define the current state of BSD’s cybersecurity program.

-- In Stage 2, the team conducted an in-depth risk assessment across all the departments within BSD.
+- In Stage 2, the team conducted an in-depth risk assessment across all departments within BSD.